Valerio Pepe

 I am an undergraduate student at Harvard University in the class of 2026, studying towards a concurrent BA/MS in Computer Science and Mind, Brain, and Behavior, and advised by Prof. Stuart Shieber.

 I'm broadly passionate about the interface between language and thought, with a focus on the inductive biases that favor language learning and reasoning in both humans and machines.
-The overarching goal of my research is to develop machines that acquire language and perform reasoning with the compositional flexibility and sample efficiency characteristic of humans.

 I am currently affiliated with the Computational Cognitive Science Group at MIT Brain & Cognitive Sciences and the Language and Intelligence Group at the MIT Computer Science and AI Lab, where I am fortunate to be supervised by Gabriel Grand, Prof. Joshua Tenenbaum, and Prof. Jacob Andreas.